Total Pageviews

 NB:

-Croesus became a synonym for a wealthy man, "rich as Croesus"
+Croesus became a synonym of a wealthy man,"rich as Croesus"

 The episode at the pyre